Recovering child support payments

 Intercepting tax refunds

 Most parents pay tax in Australia.
 We may use a tax refund to meet an outstanding child support payment.
 This may still happen when you have a payment arrangement in place.
-If this would cause you hardship, call us on the Child Support general enquiries line.
+If this would cause you hardship, call us on the Child support enquiry line.
 You should do this before you lodge your tax return.

 Working with third parties